Finswimming: Appeal

 The main appeal of finswimming is reported by some as being the speed that a swimmer can reach.
-The world record for the men's 50 m freestyle (long course) in sports swimming (see World records in swimming) is 20.91 seconds (by César Cielo of Brazil).
+The world record for the men's 50 m freestyle (long course) in sports swimming (see World records in swimming) is 20.88 seconds (by Cameron McEvoy of Australia).
 In finswimming, it is 13.70 seconds (for 50 m apnoea by Pavel Kabanov of Russia) (see World records in finswimming).
 This is a 50% increase in speed over sports swimming.

 One of the great appeals of finswimming is that finswimmers do not need to be good sports swimmers.
 Indeed, there is some evidence that top flight sports swimmers may make poorer finswimmers than well-trained finswimmers (see below).

 Training

 Unlike most sports swimming training programmes, finswimming training tends to be far more specific and more like systems used for track running in athletics.
 In addition, finswimming training tends to have more dry-side work, including a huge amount of core stability (as core strength), plyometrics and weight training.
+Elite finswimmers emphasize mental preparation and technical precision over volume-based training, with competition schedules requiring peak performance maintenance across 4–6 month seasons.

 It has been recorded that sports swimmers tend to approach finswimming with preconceptions on technique, which can limit their success.